libslack(list) - list module

 List *list_replace_list_unlocked(List *list, ssize_t index, ssize_t range, const List *src, list_copy_t *copy)

-Equivalent to list_replace_list(3) except that list is not write-locked and src is not read-locked.
-Note: If src needs to be read-locked, it is the caller's responsibility to lock and unlock it explicitly with list_rdlock(3) and list_unlock(3).
+needs to be read-locked, it is the caller's responsibility to lock and unlock it explicitly with list_rdlock(3) and list_unlock(3).

 List *list_extract(const List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Creates a new list consisting of range items from list, starting at index, using copy as the copy constructor (if not null).
-If index or range are negative, they refer to item positions relative to the end of the list (-1 is the position after the last item, -2 is the position of the last item and so on).
+is the position of the last item and so on).
 It is the caller's responsibility to deallocate the new list with list_release(3) or list_destroy(3).
-It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null.
-On success, returns the new list.
-On error, returns null with errno set appropriately.
+It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null

 List *list_extract_unlocked(const List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_extract(3) except that list is not read-locked.
+Equivalent to list_extract(3) except that list

 List *list_extract_with_locker(Locker *locker, const List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_extract(3) except that multiple threads accessing the new list will be synchronised by locker.
+Equivalent to list_extract(3) except that multiple threads accessing the new list will be synchronised by locker

 List *list_extract_with_locker_unlocked(Locker *locker, const List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_extract_with_locker(3) except that list is not read-locked.
+Equivalent to list_extract_with_locker(3) except that list

 List *list_push(List *list, void *item)